How Do Bookies Make Money?

 Typically, an oddsmaker has two options;

-• Decrease the odds that leading to an imbalanced book
+• Decrease the odds of leading to an imbalanced book

 • Increase profits that will make the bookie more profit